AnonymousKitty/CISC471-882/README.md

 You can install python at https://www.python.org/downloads/

-You can install anaconda at https://anaconda.org/
+You can install Anaconda at https://anaconda.org/

 ### Anaconda environment setup
 * Open **Anaconda Prompt**